Guide to Chicago History Museum. The Chicago History Museum is free to Illinois residents every Tuesday from 12:30pm–7:30 p.m.

 The main thing with this museum is that general admission includes the whole museum.

-Public tours are free with Museum admission and occur nearly each day of the week.
+Public exhibition tours are free with Museum admission and occur nearly each day of the week.
+Tours include gallery overviews and highlights and last less than an hour.
+Tour topics vary.
 Contact 312-642-4600 to confirm the time and topic for the day of your visit.

 Enhance your visit with an audio experience.
 The Chicago History Museum app includes five tours, two of which are available in Spanish, as well as rotating selections for temporary exhibitions. iPods preloaded with all of the tours are included with general admission.
 You may also purchase the app for your personal device.
 It’s available for iPhone and Android for only $1.99.